3dim-computational-imaging/3dim-website/content/authors/yuanxin-guan/_index.md

   - Ph.D.
 Students
 ---

-Yuanxin Guan is a Ph.D. candidate who was working with Dr. James Schwiegerling in the field of visual optics.
-She is now working with both Dr. Florian Willomitzer and Dr. Travis Sawyer on developing an optical system in aid of myopia progression research.
+Yuanxin Guan was a Ph.D. candidate who was working with Dr. James Schwiegerling in the field of visual optics.
+She then worked with both Dr. Florian Willomitzer and Dr. Travis Sawyer on developing an optical system in aid of myopia progression research.
+Yuanxin now works at NIH.